RusEu/MyJenkins/README.md

-# MyJenkins
+# About
-Jenkins dockerfile that includes docker and docker-compose
+Jenkins Dockerfile that includes docker and docker-compose.

 # Build the image
 * docker build -t jenkins .